daniel5151/ANESE/README.md

 **ANESE** (**A**nother **NES** **E**mulator) is a Nintendo Entertainment System Emulator being written for fun and learning.

-I am aiming for accuracy in the long run, but the primary goal is simply getting it to play some of the more popular titles :smile:
+Strong Accuracy is a long-term goal, but the primary goal is simply getting ANESE to play some of the more popular titles :smile:

 I am aiming for clean and _interesting_ C++11 code, with a emphasis on keeping the source readable, maintainable, and comprehensible.
 Performance is important, but not a primary focus.

+**NOTE:** The APU is _not my code_.
+I wanted to get ANESE up and running before new-years 2018, so i've decided to use Blargg's venerable `nes_snd_emu` library to handle sound (for now).
+Once I polish up some of the other aspects of the emulator, I will revisit my own APU implementation (which is currently just a stub)

 It is being built with _cross-platform_ in mind, with builds being tested on MacOS, Linux (Ubuntu), and Windows regularly, with strict compiler flags, and